-The Eastwood MIG 180 is designed to accept an Eastwood #20172 Spool Gun (Available Separately, Not Included) which allows for easy feeding of aluminum wire to expand the MIG 180 welding capabilities.
-This is an optional accessory and can be purchased separately from Eastwood.
+The included Eastwood Spool Gun allows for easy feeding of aluminum wire to expand the MIG 180 welding capabilities.

-A cylinder of 100% Argon Gas (Not Included) from a local welding supplier is also required.
+A cylinder of 100% Argon Gas (not included) from a local welding supplier is also required.

 A DANGER SHOCK HAZARD!

 Turn Off Welder and unplug from power source before installing or removing the MIG or Spool Gun.